 Note: Moving 'Merchandise in Baggage' from Northern Ireland (NI) to Great Britain (GB) does not require completion of an export declaration, unless specific circumstances apply to the goods where one is required (for example, moving rough diamonds).
-Further details on requirements can be found on GOV.UK.
+Further details on requirements on when to submit an export declaration can be found on GOV.UK.

-For guidance on how the Trader Support Service (TSS) can support with export declarations, please consult the Movement of goods from NI to GB: Step-by-step guide on NICTA.
+Guidance on how the Trader Support Service (TSS) can support with export declarations can be found in the Movement of goods from NI to GB: Step-by-step guide on NICTA.